99souls/99souls/README.md

-- 👋 Hi, I’m @99souls
+- hi im andrew or @99souls
-- 👀 I’m interested in web development & data science
+- i like web development & data science
-- 🌱 I’m currently learning bootstrap 5 & node.js
+- i'm currently learning bootstrap 5 & node.js
-- 📫 How to reach me:
+- my social medias are:
-       - @and#2473
+       - @and#2473 on discord
-       - @andcowsheep on all other sns
+       - @andcowsheep on everything else
+- goodbye! :)

 <!---